vinh-le/asl/README.md

   --output_labels=logs/trained_labels.txt \
   --image_dir=./dataset
 ```
-This will build Inception and train a model inside of a directory called logs/
+This will build Inception and train a model inside of a directory called logs.
+The logs directory is essential for running the actual game application.
+Training the model may take up to an hour (training_steps parameter is adjustable).

 More options outlined in [Inception](https://github.com/tensorflow/models/blob/master/research/inception/README.md).